Pomodhya/Pomodhya/README.md

 # About Me
+ A goal driven and dynamic 1st year in Biotechnology seeking for great experience in research and development as an intern.
+Independent, innovative self who is capable of successful collaboration and reliable with deadlines.
 <!--
 **Pomodhya/Pomodhya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.